 Also consult major publications about the artist.
 Check your local library catalog by subject under the artist’s name.

-Q. How do I find information about an object/painting in the Delaware Art Museum Collection?
+Q. How do I find information about a work of art in the Delaware Art Museum collection?

 Q. How can I find information about a work of art?